Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Method

 \subsection{Incorporation into Symbolic Regression}

-Regardless of the \ac{SR} algorithm, the terminal set has to be expanded to accommodate the three types of parameters.
-The partially-shared parameters are further divided into as many different ones as there are categorical variables, as they behave differently and contain a different number of individual parameters according to which category they depend on.
+Regardless of the \ac{SR} algorithm this approach is implemented in, the terminal set has to be expanded to accommodate the three types of parameters.
+Partially-shared parameters are subdivided based on the categorical variables they reference, as their behavior and the number of individual parameters they contain depend on the specific category.
 This may affect several parts of the respective algorithm or implementation.
-Here, we briefly mention some of the changes required for a \ac{GP} method.
+Here, we briefly describe a selection of the changes required for a \ac{GP} method.